 “The premature deaths of infants have nothing in them to suggest the thought that one who so terminates his life is subject to some grievous misfortune, any more than they are to be put on a level with the deaths of those who have purified themselves in this life by every kind of virtue; the more far-seeing providence of God curtails the immensity of sins in the case of those whose lives are going to be so evil.
 That some of the wicked have lived on does not upset this reason which we have rendered; for the evil was in their case hindered in kindness to their parents; whereas, in the case of those whose parents have never imparted to them any power of calling upon God, such a form of the Divine kindness, which accompanies such a power, is not transmitted to their own children; otherwise the infant now prevented by death from growing up wicked would have exhibited a far more desperate wickedness than the most notorious sinners, seeing that it would have been unhindered.”

-I cannot see such explanations as a consolation to the parents of an infant who has died: “Take courage good mother, your son would have done great evil.
+Besides the the logic not working.
+“Take courage good mother, your son would have done great evil.
 So in his kindness, God has prevented your child’s foreknown sins from being committed.”
-Wait a sec.
-Weren’t they foreknown?
+Wait a second.
+Weren’t those sins were foreknown?

 (Picture from here.)